unilaiva/unilaiva-songbook/README.md

 *  Add more songs
 *  Add chords and measure marks for existing songs
-*  Decide the way to mark beats on chord line and use where appropriate
 *  Add translations and explanations for existing songs
 *  Organize songs better and decide the categories (= chapters / parts)
 *  Possibly add poems, prayers etc in between songs or in their own category(?)